 (b) If the teams are still tied then the Principal Officers shall, after consultation with the affected CMs, decide on a suitable tie break.

-- A13 No player may play for more than one C.M. in the same division during the course of a season.
-In the event of a C.M. having more than one team in the same division, any player who has played above the bottom two boards in one of those teams may not thereafter play for another team in that division that season.
+- A12 No player may play for more than one C.M. in the same division during the course of a season.
+In the event of a C.M. having more than one team in the same division, any player who has played on board 4 or higher in a senior team for that C.M. cannot thereasfter play for any lower ranked team.
+Seniority of teams will be declared by the C.M. at the beginning of the season.
 The penalty for any team infringing this rule shall be the loss of the match, with all game points being awarded to the opposing team.
 In the event of a C.M. having more than one team in the same division they are to be paired against each other before Christmas.

-- A14 No player may play in two matches originally scheduled for the same day.
+- A13 No player may play in two matches originally scheduled for the same day.

-- A16 All matches shall commence at 2.30 p.m. other than by mutual agreement.
+- A15 All matches shall commence at 2.30 p.m. other than by mutual agreement.

-- A18 The AWAY team shall have WHITE on the ODD numbered boards and BLACK on the even numbered boards.
+- A19 The AWAY team shall have WHITE on the ODD numbered boards and BLACK on the even numbered boards.

-- A19 All games shall be played in accordance with the Laws of Chess as published with the authority of the British Chess Federation.
+- A20 All games shall be played in accordance with the Laws of Chess as published with the authority of the British Chess Federation.

-- A21 All games shall be played at the rate of 42 moves in one and three quarter hours plus a quarter of an hour to complete the game.
+- A22 All games shall be played at the rate of 42 moves in one and three quarter hours plus a quarter of an hour to complete the game.

 [Subject the rewording by Executive Committee after changes at 2002 AGM.]

-- A25 The Competitions Controller shall make an initial ruling in all cases of dispute between teams.
+- A26 The Competitions Controller shall make an initial ruling in all cases of dispute between teams.
 Subject to appeal by either or both parties this decision shall be binding.

 - In the event of a C.M. being dissatisfied with the decision of the Competitions Controller there shall be a right of appeal to a Committee of the Principal Officers.
 This committee shall hear the submissions of the parties to the dispute and any decision they make shall be binding.
 Three Principal Officers, excluding the Competitions Controller, shall constitute a quorum.

-- A27 All new teams entering the league programme shall be place in the lowest division, unless the A.G.M. otherwise resolves.
+- A28 All new teams entering the league programme shall be place in the lowest division, unless the A.G.M. otherwise resolves.

 If any team is unable to field at least six players for a particular match, they may request a postponement / rescheduling from the CC, giving at least two weeks’ notice.
 With his agreement, a new date may be chosen which is suitable to both teams.
 The opposing team will have priority in choosing the date.
 But if the CC is satisfied that the opposing team is unable to find an available date, then the team making the request must either play the original fixture or default the match.